SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

 This in-home system comes with a base unit and a wearable, waterproof help button for $19.95 per month.
 It has a 1,400-foot signal range and requires AT&T cell coverage, so it's best for seniors who live in an area with strong cell service.

 This in-home system has a more modern-looking base unit that runs on a landline connection, so it's great for seniors in rural areas or who don't have reliable cellular coverage.
-It has a 1,300-foot signal range, perfect for larger homes, and a wearable help button, starting at $24.95 per month.
+It has a 600-foot coverage range and a wearable help button, with prices starting at $24.95 per month.

 The Solo is an on-the-go cellular system with GPS technology and a 600-foot signal range from Mobile Device to a wearable button.
 There is no base station required; users carry a mobile unit and wear a help button on their wrist or around their neck, making it a reliable option for seniors who spend a lot of time outside the home.
 Prices start at $37.95 per month.

 Weighing only 1.8 ounces, this mobile system is aptly named.
 The Micro includes two-way talk and GPS location detection.
 Unfortunately, it does not come with the option to add fall detection.
-Prices for this on-the-go system start as low as $29.95 per month with a one-time $79.99 equipment fee.
+Prices for this on-the-go system start as low as $33.95 per month.

 Designed for roommates or spouses who are always out and about, this system includes two MobileHelp Solo units for $44.95 per month.